bbv-87/bbv-87/README.md

 ### About me:
 I have many years of experience in the IT industry as a network engineer, system administrator and team leader.

-Currently fully focused on software development as a Backend Developer.
+Currently fully focused on software development as a backend developer.

 ### Stack: